These festive and easy-to-make American flag Popsicle stick flags bring a fun patriotic pop to any party or July 4th celebration!

 Popsicle Stick Flags Instructions

-After the red and white base of the flags is assembled, hot glue the three blue halves to the upper left corner.
+After assembling the red and white base of the flags, hot glue the three blue halves to the upper left corner.

 Instructions for Creating a Flag Garland

 After the Popsicle stick flags were dry I decided to turn them into a garland.
 I hot glued the flags to a long red ribbon.
 The craft flags are 4 inches apart along the ribbon to create a banner.